 Addressing the Retracted Nostril in Revision Rhinoplasty

-Many patients who see Dr. Bared for their revision rhinoplasty procedure have the complaint that they have a retracted nostril or too much nostril show on the profile view.
+Many patients who see Dr. Bared for their Miami revision rhinoplasty procedure have the complaint that they have a retracted nostril or too much nostril shown on the profile view.
 The retracted nostril is a very challenging issue to address in revision rhinoplasty.
 It can be due to the actual nostril retracting or also a long columella (the central part of the nose).
-The combination of both these entities leads to the too much nostril show on the profile view.
+The combination of both these entities leads to too much nostril showing on the profile view.
 This can be an unattractive finding with the nose and it may lead patients to seek a revision rhinoplasty.

-During your consultation for a revision rhinoplasty, Dr. Bared will take a through medical history and listen to your exact concerns about your nose.
+During your consultation for a revision rhinoplasty, Dr. Bared will take a thorough medical history and listen to your exact concerns about your nose.
 It also helps if you bring a list of questions to your consult in this way you can ensure that all your questions will be addressed.
-Prior to meeting with Dr. Bared you will visit one of his patient advisors who will begin to explain to you the process of your potential revision rhinoplasty Miami.
+Before meeting with Dr. Bared, you will visit one of his patient advisors who will begin to explain to you the process of your potential revision rhinoplasty Miami.

 Computer imaging for revision rhinoplasty

-Dr. Bared performs computer imaging on the photos he takes during your consultation to help better communicate the goals from a surgery.
-Computer imaging for Dr. Bared is not used as a “sales tool” not is it used to give false expectations.
-Instead it is used solely as another means of communication.
-Through imaging Dr. Bared can portray to you an idea of the potential results from a surgery and then he can also assess if this meets your expectations and goals.
+Dr. Bared performs computer imaging on the photos he takes during your consultation to help better communicate the goals of the surgery.
+Computer imaging for Dr. Bared is not used as a “sales tool” nor is it used to give false expectations.
+Instead, it is used solely as another means of communication.
+Through imaging, Dr. Bared can portray to you an idea of the potential results from a surgery and then he can also assess if this meets your expectations and goals.

 Revision rhinoplasty is the most challenging procedure in cosmetic surgery.
 The reason for it being so complicated is that the anatomy of the nose under the skin is not normal and scar tissue is present.
-Great results can be achieved with revision rhinoplasty in the hands of a surgeon who is very experienced and knowledgeable in the specialty.
+Great results can be achieved with revision rhinoplasty Miami in the hands of a rhinoplasty surgeon who is very experienced and knowledgeable in the specialty.